-Based on the preliminary scope of the PG&E Facilities, they qualify as replacement of existing power line facilities up to 2,000 feet in length; substation modifications, not upgrades; or as distribution power line facilities (voltages under 50 kV), and would not require permitting or noticing under General Order (GO) 131-D. In any case, PG&E would separately comply with GO 131-D.
+Based on the preliminary scope of the PG&E Facilities, they qualify as minor electric transmission line facilities (III.A); substation modifications, not upgrades (III.B); or distribution power line facilities (voltages under 50 kV) (III.C), and would not require permitting or noticing under General Order (GO) 131-D. In any case, PG&E would separately comply with GO 131-D.